Welcome to today's edition of the Rush 24-7 podcast.

 Yes, I got a good laugh yesterday and today.

-I've noticed that, and I'm not sure what I thought, but the news media is kind of criticizing Bush for exercising six times a week.
+I've noticed that, and I'm not sure what I saw it, but the news media is kind of criticizing Bush for exercising six times a week.

 They're making it sound like he must be obsessive.